Minimal and nearly minimal measure expansions in connected unimodular groups: Introduction

-Throughout let $m$ and $n$ range over the set $\NN=\{0,1,\ldots\}$ of natural numbers.
-Let $G$ be a locally compact group equipped with a left Haar measure $\mu_G$.
-Let $H$ range over closed subgroups of $G$ equipped with a left Haar measure $\mu_H$.
-We normalize $\mu_G$ (i.e., $\mu_G(G)=1$) when $G$ is compact, and do likewise when $H$ is compact.
-We let $G/H$ and $H\backslash G$ denote the left coset space and the right coset space of $G$ with respect to $H$.
-Given a coset decomposition, say $G/H$, a fiber of a set $A\subseteq G$ refers to $A\cap xH$ for some $xH\in G/H$.
-We also use $\mu_H$ to denote the fiber lengths in the paper, that is we sometimes write $\mu_H(A\cap xH)$ to denote $\mu_H(x^{-1}A\cap H)$.
-A constant in this paper is always a positive real number, and by Lie group we mean a real Lie group with finite dimension.
+Let $H$ range over closed subgroups of $G$.
+We let $\mu_H$ denote a left Haar measure of $H$, and normalize $\mu_H$ when $H$ is compact.
+Let $G/H$ and $H\backslash G$ be the left coset space and the right coset space with quotient maps Given a coset decomposition of $G$, say $G/H$, a left-fiber of a set $A\subseteq G$ refers to $A\cap xH$ for some $xH\in G/H$.
+We also use $\mu_H$ to denote the fiber lengths in the paper, that is, we sometimes write $\mu_H(A\cap xH)$ to denote $\mu_H(x^{-1}A\cap H)$.
+By saying that $G$ is Lie group, we mean $G$ is a real Lie group with finite dimension, and we denote $\dim(G)$ the real dimension of $G$.